-As Celebrations Are Postponed, Couples are Getting Married Now In Creative, Socially Distant Elopements
+As Celebrations Are Postponed, Couples Are Getting Married in Creative, Socially Distant Elopements

 Couples Can Book Intimate (and COVID-19 Regulated) Wedding Venues at a Discounted Rate

 A Wedding Loft, the Leesburg event venue, is offering couples an alternative to heading to the (mostly closed) courthouse to get married.
 Instead, the community at A Wedding Loft is providing a private space for ultra-intimate marriage ceremonies along with a discounted rate.
-The hope in offering the space, they say, is to not only been able help couples throw a special celebration, but to also help vendors bring in a bit of revenue.
+The hope in offering the space, they say, is to not only help couples throw a special celebration, but to also help vendors bring in a bit of revenue.